What About Us? (Brandy song): Recording and production

 "What About Us?" was one of a couple of new tracks Jerkins worked on while he was putting the finishing touches on Full Moon in Los Angeles.
-After playing it to her, enthusiastic Norwood asked Jerkins to save the "offbeat, aggressive high-tech track" for the album: "I was like 'Oh my God, Rodney, this is it", she said in an interview with MTV News the following year.
+After playing it to her, enthusiastic Brandy asked Jerkins to save the "offbeat, aggressive high-tech track" for the album: "I was like 'Oh my God, Rodney, this is it", she said in an interview with MTV News the following year.
 "This is exactly what the industry needs.
 We can maybe change the game with this.'
 He said, 'Yeah, this is what I'm going for'."
 She eventually consulted longtime collaborators LaShawn Daniels, Nora Payne and Kenisha Pratt to rewrite several lyrics on the song, saying: "I told them what I wanted to talk about.
 'This is an aggressive record – it's edgy, it's sexy.
 I wanna sing about something that's sexy and edgy.'
 I revisited my past in my mind and kind of told them what I wanna talk about."

-Norwood has noted that it took the team a while to get it because she didn't want "that sound that's already saturated the industry.
+Brandy has noted that it took the team a while to get it because she didn't want "that sound that's already saturated the industry.
 It's important to me to be a trendsetter and change the game.
 It was a great feeling to see Rodney soar like that."
-Norwood co-wrote the lyrics with Daniels, Payne and Pratt, also setting the background track.
-The song was mixed by Paul Foley and Fabian Marascuillo at Darkchild Studios in Pleasantville, New Jersey, while Norwood recorded the song at the Hit Factory Criteria in Miami.
+Brandy co-wrote the lyrics with Daniels, Payne and Pratt, also setting the background track.
+The song was mixed by Paul Foley and Fabian Marascuillo at Darkchild Studios in Pleasantville, New Jersey, while Brandy recorded the song at the Hit Factory Criteria in Miami.

 Music and lyrics

 An electro-funk song, "What About Us?", was described as being "offbeat", due to its production which features a "chopping pace and snarky sound effects mugging in the background".
-The song is four minutes and ten seconds long and includes 12 instruments: Norwood's vocals, six different synths, two percussions and drums.
+The song is four minutes and ten seconds long and includes 12 instruments: Brandy's vocals, six different synths, two percussions and drums.
 According to the notes published on Musicnotes.com by Alfred Publishing, "What About Us?" features 96 beats per minute, which is a moderate tempo.
 It was written in C minor and ranges from the note C _{ 2 } to Ab ^{ 4 }.
 In the book Musical Rhythm in the Age of Digital Reproduction (2010), author Anne Danielsen analyzed "What About Us?", describing it as "very complex" and characterized by its multilinear texture and unstable groove.

 Lyrically, the song features a protagonist describing the aftermaths of an untrue love, confronting her former lover with the current point of the one-sided attachment.
-"It was about being in a relationship that's not working anymore", Norwood said in 2005, adding that it "was a little more aggressive and different for me.
+"It was about being in a relationship that's not working anymore", Brandy said in 2005, adding that it "was a little more aggressive and different for me.
 I'd say it was a little bit ahead of its time..."